apache/spark/docs/sql-programming-guide.md

     <p>
       When true, enable the metadata-only query optimization that use the table's metadata to produce the partition columns instead of table scans.
-It applies when all the columns scanned are partition columns and the query has an aggregate operator that has distinct semantics.
+It applies when all the columns scanned are partition columns and the query has an aggregate operator that satisfies distinct semantics.
     </p>
   </td>
 </tr>